Lock-Up Agreements

 Think of it this way: The issuer lock-up blocks new shares coming OUT of the company.
 The shareholder lock-up blocks existing shares going INTO the market from insiders.
 Together they create a window of supply stability after pricing while the public float establishes a real trading price.

-The issuer agrees not to issue additional securities for the lock-up period without underwriter consent.
-The covered activities include:
+The issuer typically agrees not to issue additional securities for the lock-up period without underwriter consent.
+The covered activities are whatever the agreement specifies, and commonly include:

 • Primary issuance of new shares (e.g., a follow-on offering)